 Harold II- Harold II, last Anglo-Saxon king of England.
 A strong ruler and a skilled general, he held the crown for nine months in 1066 before he was killed at the Battle of Hastings by Norman invaders.

-William the Conqueror - The first Norman King of England,
+William the Conqueror - The first Norman King of England, reigning from 1066.

 National Curriculum Learning Intentions: